Sold by Craig

 Burke Mountain favours newer construction, modern layouts, larger trail networks, and is generally lower-priced.

-Heritage tends to suit buyers prioritizing established character and walkable lifestyle; Burke suits buyers prioritizing modern construction and outdoor mountain access.
+Heritage suits buyers prioritising established character and walkable lifestyle; Burke suits buyers prioritising modern construction and outdoor mountain access.
 Direct comparison: Burke vs Heritage Mountain →

 What schools serve Heritage Mountain?+

-School District 43 catchments serving Heritage Mountain include Heritage Mountain Elementary (located within the neighbourhood), Eagle Mountain Middle School, and Heritage Woods Secondary.
+School District 43 catchments serving Heritage Mountain include Heritage Mountain Elementary (located within the neighbourhood) and Aspenwood Elementary on the Heritage Woods catchment edge, Eagle Mountain Middle School for grades 6–8, and Heritage Woods Secondary for grades 9–12.

 Heritage Woods Secondary is one of BC's stronger-performing public high schools and a primary buyer driver for the area.
 Catchments shift; verify your address with SD43 before committing.